johnfedoruk/bangular/aio/content/guide/lazy-loading-ngmodules.md

 ## `forRoot()` and `forChild()`

 You might have noticed that the CLI adds `RouterModule.forRoot(routes)` to the `app-routing.module.ts` `imports` array.
-This lets Angular know that this module, `AppRoutingModule`, is a routing module and `forRoot()` specifies that this is the root routing module.
+This lets Bangular know that this module, `AppRoutingModule`, is a routing module and `forRoot()` specifies that this is the root routing module.
 It configures all the routes you pass to it, gives you access to the router directives, and registers the `RouterService`.
 Use `forRoot()` in the `AppRoutingModule`&mdash;that is, one time in the app at the root level.

 The CLI also adds `RouterModule.forChild(routes)` to feature routing modules.
-This way, Angular knows that the route list is only responsible for providing additional routes and is intended for feature modules.
+This way, Bangular knows that the route list is only responsible for providing additional routes and is intended for feature modules.
 You can use `forChild()` in multiple modules.

 `forRoot()` contains injector configuration which is global; such as configuring the Router. `forChild()` has no injector configuration, only directives such as `RouterOutlet` and `RouterLink`.